Leica S Typ 007 vs Olympus E-M5 II

-Both the S Typ 007 and the E-M5 II are recent models that are part of the current product line-up.
-The S Typ 007 replaced the earlier Leica S Typ 006, while the E-M5 II followed on from the Olympus E-M5.
+The S Typ 007 is a recent model that features in the current product line-up of Leica.
+In contrast, the E-M5 II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.

 So what is the bottom line?
 Is there a clear favorite between the Leica S Typ 007 and the Olympus E-M5 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Leica S (Typ 007):

 - More detail: Offers more megapixels (37.5 vs 15.9MP) with a 56% higher linear resolution.